 - The person speaking must identify themselves as representing the LMRWD.
 Account names on social media sites must clearly be connected to the LMRWD and approved by the LMRWD Board of Managers. - All information must be respectful, professional, and truthful.
 Corrections must be issued when needed. - Personal opinions generally do not belong in official statements.
 One exception is communications related to promoting a LMRWD project, or initiative.
-LMRWD Representatives

-- who have been approved to use social media sites on behalf of the LMRWD should seek assistance from the LMRWD Administrator on this topic. - The Board of Managers must be informed of communications made on behalf of the LMRWD. - LMRWD Representatives should be aware that data transmitted or stored using personal technology (cell phones, home computers, cameras, etc) for LMRWD business should be aware that data transmitted or stored may be subject to the data practices act.
+LMRWD Representatives who have been approved to use social media sites on behalf of the LMRWD should seek assistance from the LMRWD Administrator on this topic. - The Board of Managers must be informed of communications made on behalf of the LMRWD.
+LMRWD Representatives will report on communications that have been made when communications did not receive prior approval by the Board of Managers at the following meeting of the LMRWD Board of Managers. - LMRWD Representatives should be aware that data transmitted or stored using personal technology (cell phones, home computers, cameras, etc.) for LMRWD business should be aware that data transmitted or stored may be subject to the data practices act.